Muscle Spasm

 • Are over 50

-• Are very active (especially athletes) or very sedentary
+• Are physically active or an athlete

 • Take medications that affect fluid balance

-1. Magnesium
+Magnesium

 Sources: Almonds, spinach, pumpkin seeds, dark chocolate